 Steve and Becky met in college, and for Steve it was love at first sight.
 They were married nine months later (Steve was 19 by two weeks, and Becky was 20).
-They have now been partners in life and ministry for more than fifty two years.
+They have now been partners in life and ministry for more than fifty years.

 After serving in several pastoral staff positions, Steve and Becky joined Grace International Churches and Ministries in 1974 and started a church in Livermore, CA. During their ten years there, five buildings were built, and the church grew to become the largest Protestant Church in

 While doing ministry in a prison in the Philippines in 1978, Steve and Becky were taken hostage by four prisoners armed with knives.
 During the attempted escape from the prison, the four prisoners were killed by police.
 Steve was stabbed seven times and almost died, and Becky was shot – after which she spent nine months in a body cast with five surgeries and another nine months learning how to walk again.
 They have shared their amazing story of God’s presence and power in the crisis on many TV programs and in venues around the world.

 In 1983, Steve and Becky moved to Houston, TX to begin Grace Community Church in the